 Trivia and History

-Plans for the current facilities on site today first emerged in 2004 from Hurstwood Developments who proposed a hotel and pub-restaurant, with Margram proposing the filling station.
-The filling station was the first to open in 2005 as a BP site with a SPAR store, and opened shortly after the opening of the northern section of the Shrewsbury Bypass.
-This was followed in 2006 by The Two Henrys pub-restaurant, operated by Hardys and Hansons, and a Travelodge hotel, with this area being referred to as 'Hurstwood Service Park'.
+Plans for the current facilities first emerged in 2004 when Hurstwood Developments proposed a hotel and pub-restaurant, with Margram proposing the filling station.
+The filling station was the first to open in 2005 as a BP site with a SPAR store, followed by 'The Two Henrys' pub-restaurant, operated by Hardys & Hansons, and a Travelodge hotel in 2006.
+At this point, the area was being referred to as 'Hurstwood Service Park'.